 C According to the U.S. Constitution, a president’s veto cannot be overridden.

-D a two-thirds vote in either chamber
+D a simple majority vote in both chambers

 Question #18